 All the graphs we consider here are finite, undirected, and simple.
 Let $G$ be a graph.
-We denote the vertex and edge set of $G$ by $V(G)$ and $E(G)$, respectively, or $V$ and $E$ if there is no ambiguity.
-We say that two vertices $u$ and $v$ are neighbors, adjacent, or connected if $\{u,v\} \in E(G)$.
+We denote the vertex and edge set of $G$ by $V(G)$ and $E(G)$, respectively, or by $V$ and $E$ if there are no ambiguities.
+We say that two vertices $u$ and $v$ are neighbors, or adjacent if $\{u,v\} \in E(G)$.

-For a vertex $v\in V(G)$, let the \emph{neighborhood} $N_G(v)$ of $v$ be the set of all vertices which are adjacent to $v$ and let the \emph{closed neighborhood} $N_G[v]$ be defined by $N_G(v)\cup \{v\}$.
+For a vertex $v\in V(G)$, let the \emph{neighborhood} $N_G(v)$ of $v$ be the set of all vertices which are adjacent to $v$ and let the \emph{closed neighborhood} $N_G[v]$ be defined as $N_G(v)\cup \{v\}$.
 Two distinct vertices $u$ and $v$ are \emph{twins} (in $G$) if $N_G[u]=N_G[v]$.
 If $G$ contains no twins, then $G$ is \emph{twin-free}.

 If $C$ is a set of vertices, then we denote by $G[C]$ the subgraph of $G$ induced by $C$.

 Let $\mathcal{M}$ be a set of graphs.
 We say that $G$ is $\mathcal{M}$-\emph{free} if for every $H\in\mathcal{M}$, the graph $H$ is not an induced subgraph of $G$.